Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Introduction

-The concept of degree-reducing causal complements introduced in Definition~\ref{defn:CausalComplement} is generalized in Section~\ref{sec:Polynomial:SizeReducing} to include noncausal solutions to LDEs over the Laurent polynomials.
-Lemma~\ref{lem:LDE_uniqueness} shows that \emph{degree-reducing} solutions to \emph{polynomial} LDEs are unique by virtue of satisfying a known ``max-additive inequality''~\eqref{deg_add_bound}, whose failure for the Laurent order explains why noncausal filters can have multiple Laurent-order-reducing complements.
-The Linear Diophantine Degree-Reduction Theorem (Theorem~\ref{thm:LDDRT}), proves existence and uniqueness of solutions to polynomial LDEs that are degree-reducing in each unknown and provides necessary and sufficient conditions determining when these solutions coincide; i.e., when we have exactly one rather than two degree-reducing solutions.
+\hyperref[defn:CausalComplement]{Degree-reducing causal complements} are generalized in Definition~\ref{defn:SizeReducing} to include LDEs over the Laurent polynomials.
+By Lemma~\ref{lem:LDE_uniqueness} \emph{degree-reducing} solutions to \emph{polynomial} LDEs are unique thanks to a \hyperref[deg_add_bound]{max-additive inequality} that \emph{fails} for the Laurent order, explaining why filters can have multiple Laurent-order-reducing complements.
+Existence and uniqueness of degree-reducing solutions (in either unknown) to polynomial LDEs are given by the \hyperref[thm:LDDRT]{Linear Diophantine Degree-Reduction Theorem} (LDDRT, Theorem~\ref{thm:LDDRT}), along with necessary and sufficient conditions for both solutions to agree.
+Although quite elementary, the LDDRT seems to have escaped attention in the literature, perhaps for lack of a motive for finding degree-reducing solutions.

-Section~\ref{sec:LDE:Division} uses Theorem~\ref{thm:LDDRT} to prove existence and uniqueness of quotients whose remainders satisfy both user-specified divisibility requirements and degree-reducing inequalities (the Generalized Division Algorithm, Corollary~\ref{cor:GDA}).
-This is specialized to the case of remainders divisible by monomials and given a constructive proof in the Slightly Generalized Division Algorithm (SGDA) (Theorem~\ref{thm:SGDA}, Algorithm~\ref{alg:SGDA}).
+Section~\ref{sec:LDE:Division} uses the LDDRT to prove existence and uniqueness of quotients whose remainders satisfy degree-reducing inequalities and user-specified divisibility constraints (the \hyperref[cor:GDT]{Generalized Polynomial Division Theorem}, which also appears to have escaped previous notice).
+This is specialized to the case of remainders divisible by monomials and given a constructive proof in the \hyperref[thm:SGDT]{Slightly Generalized Division Theorem}, yielding a \hyperref[alg:SGDA]{Slightly Generalized Division Algorithm} (SGDA).

-Section~\ref{sec:CubicBSpline} returns to the filter bank setting and presents higher-order examples based on factoring CDF(7,5), a 7-tap/5-tap cubic B-spline wavelet filter bank~\cite{DaubSwel98}.
-It is shown that the \hyperref[sec:CubicBSpline:EEA_Col1]{causal EEA factorization} and the \hyperref[sec:CubicBSpline:CCA_Col1]{CCA factorization} in column~1 are the same.
-In order to produce a causal version of a \emph{unimodular} linear phase lifting factorization for CDF(7,5) generated in~\cite[\S7.8]{DaubSwel98} using Laurent polynomial division, we use the CCA with the SGDA to factor off a diagonal delay matrix with the first lifting step. \hyperref[sec:CubicBSpline:SGDA]{This factorization} is not produced by running the causal EEA method in any row or column of CDF(7,5).
+Section~\ref{sec:CubicBSpline} returns to the filter bank setting and presents a case study using CDF(7,5), a 7-tap/5-tap cubic B-spline wavelet filter bank~\cite{DaubSwel98}.
+It is shown that the \hyperref[sec:CubicBSpline:EEA_Col1]{causal EEA} and \hyperref[sec:CubicBSpline:CCA_Col1]{CCA factorizations} in column~1 using classical polynomial division are the same.
+To produce a \emph{causal} analogue of a unimodular linear phase lifting factorization obtained by Daubechies and Sweldens~\cite[\S7.8]{DaubSwel98}, we use the SGDA to factor off a diagonal delay matrix with the first CCA lifting step. \hyperref[sec:CubicBSpline:SGDA]{This factorization} is \emph{not} produced by running the causal EEA in {any} row or column of CDF(7,5).